Conferences and Publications

 Accepted for Computational and Systems Neuroscience (COSYNE)

+TL;DR: Unsupervised pose-based modeling of free-moving humans identifies behavioral motifs that classify bipolar disorder vs. healthy controls, outperforming CV models, expert annotation, and clinical scales.
 Free-moving spontaneous behavior is the window to probe the brain and mind.
 Individuals with neuropsychiatric conditions such as bipolar disorder (BD) can exhibit distinctive patterns of behavior (McReynolds, 1962).
 Our objective was to quantify free-moving spontaneous human behavior in real-world contexts among euthymic BD individuals and differentiate them from a healthy control (HC) population based on these identified behavioral features.
 We analyzed videos of 25 BD patients and 25 HC participants freely moving in an unexplored room for 15 minutes (Young et al, 2007).
 Utilizing a key-point estimation toolbox (Mathis et al., 2018), we extracted human poses and represented them through a latent variable model (Luxem et al., 2022).
 Clustering the latent representations identified repeated behavioral motifs, revealing unique features of BD aligned with known clinical observations.
 Our approach outperformed CV models, expert human annotation, and even established clinical assessment scales in distinguishing BD from HC.

 Unsupervised Behavior Analysis